Location: New York, New York

 - Nearly all of our students are a part of the free and reduced-lunch program

 - 33% speak English as a second language

 At the Partnership, we believe all children can achieve at the highest levels.

-Principal responsibilities include but are not limited to:
+Principal-in-Residence responsibilities include but are not limited to:

-- Building on the rigorous traditions of urban Catholic education and focus on faith formation and development of the whole child – developing self-worth, moral character, a love of learning, and a sense of civic responsibility in all students
+- Building on the rigorous traditions of urban Catholic education and focusing on faith formation and development of the whole child – developing self-worth, moral character, a love of learning, and a sense of civic responsibility in all students

 - Creating a calm, safe, supportive, and faith-filled learning environment where students are engaged and respectful of each other and of adults in the building